 Step Five: After submission

-With Revenue audits on the increase, it is vital that businesses allow enough time for everyone involved in the application process to put everything together exactly according to the Revenue’s latest guidelines.
-If the Revenue is not happy with any aspect of your claim, or the calculations within it, it will ask further questions or even open an audit which is best avoided at all costs.
+With Revenue audits on the increase, it’s really important that businesses allow enough time for everyone involved in the application process to put everything together exactly according to Revenue’s latest guidelines.
+If Revenue is not happy with any aspect of your claim, or the calculations within it, it will ask further questions or even open an audit which is best avoided at all costs.
 The Tax Cloud team will guide and support you through this if it happens.

 - Industry leading specialists